 Windsor Mayor's Arts Awards

-Congratulations to the 2018 Windsor Mayor's Arts Awards Recipients
+About the 2020 WEAs and Windsor Mayor's Arts Awards

-The Mayor's Arts Awards celebrate the individuals and organizations that develop and promote the "Soul of our City" by recognizing those who support locally developed arts - providing exciting, surprising, and meaningful opportunities to strengthen our creative community.
+The Windsor Mayor's Arts Awards celebrate the individuals and organizations that develop and promote the "Soul of our City" by recognizing those who support locally developed arts--providing exciting, surprising, and meaningful opportunities to strengthen our creative community.

-The award program is one component of the Municipal Cultural Master Plan approved by City Council in 2010 to strengthen and develop culture in the City.
+These three awards include monetary support and a special keepsake.
+The award program is one component of the Municipal Cultural Master Plan approved by City Council in 2010 to strengthen and develop culture in the city.

-The awards are presented in partnership with Windsor Endowment for the Arts.
-They will next be presented in 2020.
+The awards are presented every two years in partnership with Windsor Endowment for the Arts.

-At the May 24 ceremony, the Windsor Endowment for the Arts presented merit awards, arts infrastructure grants, emerging artist grants, the Elizabeth Havelock grant, the Morris and Beverly Baker Foundation youth grant in the arts, and the Eric Jackman youth grant in the arts.
-For details on the 2018 WEA recipients, please visit www.wea-arts.com.
+The Windsor Endowment for the Arts will also present merit awards, arts infrastructure grants, emerging artist grants, the Elizabeth Havelock grant, the Morris and Beverly Baker Foundation youth grant in the arts, and the Eric Jackman youth grant in the arts.
+For details on the 2020 WEA awards and grants, please visit www.wea-arts.com.

 Windsor Mayor's Arts Award Categories

-Mayor's Arts Awards: Artist - presented to an individual artist engaged in a broad spectrum of activities having to do with creating, practicing or demonstrating art.
+Mayor's Arts Awards: Individual Artist - $1,000.
+Presented to an individual artist engaged in a broad spectrum of activities having to do with creating, practicing or demonstrating art.
 Art is broadly conceived to include all genres within the following disciplines: performance, visual, literary, media/new media, and design.

-Mayor's Arts Awards: Arts Organization - presented to an arts organization that demonstrates a clear commitment to creating, practicing and demonstrating art within the community.
+Mayor's Arts Awards: Arts Organization - $1,000.
+Presented to an arts organization that demonstrates a clear commitment to creating, practicing and demonstrating art within the community.

-Mayor's Arts Awards: Volunteer - presented to an individual that supports the arts by providing their own time and services without receiving payment for their volunteer work.
+Mayor's Arts Awards: Volunteer - $500.
+Presented to an individual that supports the arts by providing their own time and services without receiving payment for their volunteer work.

 Nominees for the Mayor's Arts Awards must live, work, volunteer, attend school, display or perform within the City of Windsor